jlevy/og-equity-compensation/README.md

 - ❗ **Expiration after termination**: Options can expire after you quit working for the company.
 Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
-  We’ll talk more about this, but remember that you’ll need to understand costs and tax liabilities of exercise and to plan ahead!
+  As we’ll [get](#taxes-on-iso-and-nsos) [into](#the-amt-trap) later, you need to understand costs and tax liabilities of exercise and to plan ahead.
-  In fact, you should find out about this when you start, or better yet, before you sign an offer letter.
+  In fact, you can find out when you are granted the options, or better yet, before you sign an offer letter.
 - 🔹 **Longer exercise windows**: Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.